SynthetixLtd/developer-coding-exercise/README.md

-# Full Stack Developer Coding Exercise
-A coding exercise to assess the competency of candidates.

-## About us
-Synthetix has a very competent team of software engineers that develops high quality and responsive SaaS applications for many clients around the globe.

-## Context
-Thanks for applying to Full Stack Developer position at Synthetix.

-To be able to find right talents, we recommend candidates to finish the following coding exercise.

-Thanks for your collaboration.
-We are looking forward to have you on board and share a great experience together.

 ## Coding exercise

-We'd like you to use an API from  [apilist.fun](https://apilist.fun)  to make a very simple application based around it showcasing all of below technologies:
+We'd like you to use the API documentation on [api.synthetix.com](https://api.synthetix.com/) and the [external](https://documenter.getpostman.com/view/398068/S17uunUa#6290f043-6982-4f8e-988b-9e9f64c073f3 "external") resources to make a very simple application based around it showcasing all of below technologies:

 1. HTML, CSS, and JavaScript (Extra points for Vue.js, React, or Angular2)
 2. Programming languages (PHP, Node.JS)